OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/data.JPG

 **Export JSON**, Export shot data to json to backup or transfer shots.
 Does not include collection overrides.
-**Include Shot Manager Settings**, include settings from settings panel.
+**Include Shot Manager Settings**, include settings from the settings panel.

 **Import JSON**, Import shot data from a saved json file.
 Missing linked frame markers will be converted to manual frame ranges.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Import.JPG

-**Ignore existing** to only import shots with names that don't match your scenes existing shots.
+**Ignore existing** to only import shots with names that don't match your scenes' existing shots.
 **Delete All Shots**, will clear all your saved shots.